 How we meet the challenge of the new corporate-controlled world or surrender to it will define the very nature of the world for our children and grandchildren.
 It is a war in which we may chose to participate or ignore.
 What we decide to do and how we do it will be our legacy to those we love.
 That's why we believe that it's time we made our world a compassionate, life-affirming world.
 Don't you?

 The world in which we live is not the same one in which our parents and grandparents enjoyed.
 It’s not even close.
-All living things know it, too.
+Most of us know that now.

 • First, the United States has devolved into an oligarchy (1.) more similar to a Fascist empire than a representative democracy.

 • Today we are living in a world in which the ruling elite, that is less than one percent of the world population, holds more wealth than the entire remaining 7 billion people who inhabit it.
 (2.)